Writing Your First CS Workshop Paper

 I would discourage using LLMs to write your first draft, especially if you are writing your first research paper.
 The whole point of doing this exercise is to develop YOUR style of writing, which is also a way of thinking.
 Using LLM to do ALL your writing will diminish this.
 If you really want to do this:

-- First draft - Write a first draft of the idea.
+First draft - Write a first draft of the idea.
 This may be broken sentences/English, just the ideas should be there, and there should be some resemblance of a style and flow.
-Then use an LLM to polish it up.
+Then use an LLM to polish it up but not changing the content too much.
+One way to do this is to prompt the LLM to make minimal changes while making sure the grammar is correct, the style and flow is retained.